 The Employee Vibrant Community Grants began in 2018 as a celebration of Corning Incorporated Foundation’s 65th anniversary.
 The program encourages employees to nominate eligible non-profit organizations for a $1,000 grant.
 This allows the Foundation to invest in the non-profit organizations that mean the most to Corning employees.

-The Foundation will announce the 50 winning grants (25 from Corning Valley and 25 from Corning business locations) in April 2019 and distribute the funds in July 2019.
+The Foundation will announce the 50 winning grants (25 from Corning Valley and 25 from Corning business locations) and distribute the funds in March 2022.

 Here’s how employees may nominate an organization for an Employee Vibrant Community Grant:

-- Verify the organization is physically located within a 20-mile radius of a U.S. Corning business location with at least 50 Corning employees.
+- Verify the organization is physically located within approximately 20-mile radius of a U.S. Corning business location with at least 50 Corning employees.

 - Write a short essay (250 words maximum) describing how the organization contributes to the vibrancy of a Corning community.
 We consider a community to be vibrant when its citizens are engaged, its businesses thriving, its education opportunities robust, and its cultural outlets plentiful.